MT0724/Dif_Sort/README.md

 # Dif_Sort
-this repository used to record different sort method
+This repository used to record different sort method